After a great time in Ghana, and a long layover in Lagos airport, I finally I went to the gate for the flight back to the US.

 United BusinessFirst breakfast LOS-IAH

-The main course was the standard United breakfast options on flights worldwide; either an omelet or cereal.
+The main course is the standard United breakfast options on flights worldwide; either an omelet or cereal.
 I’m more than a little tired of this meal, but at least it tastes good.
-There was slight variety here in that the potato cake was replaced with fries and the sausage (sometimes called the hockey puck) replaced with a piece of smoked turkey.
+There was slight variety here with fries rather than the potato cake and some smoked turkey rather than the sausage.

 My breakfast main course on United BusinessFirst LOS-IAH